-ii) Household Surveys - A selected sample of household surveys shall be conducted to assess the beneficiary-level perspective of the programmes.
-Since, various CSS schemes have different target groups, it is to be ensured that the sample and geography selection for Key Informant Interviews/household surveys factors in representation from each of the respective target groups/geographies.
+Household Surveys - A selected sample of household surveys shall be conducted to assess the beneficiary-level impact of the programmes.
+However, this household survey design will be quasi-quantitative in nature.
+Since, various CSS schemes under the umbrella programme have different target groups, it is to be ensured that the sample & geography selection for key informant interviews/ household surveys factors in representation from each of the respective target groups/geographies.

-Additionally, the key information areas to be covered in the discussion guides/questionnaires for key informant interviews and household surveys should cover data points included but not limited to NITI Aayog's Output-Outcome Monitoring Framework for corresponding schemes.
-This is further detailed in Appendix IV (D) of the RFP.
+Additionally, the key information areas may be covered in the discussion guides/questionnaires for key informant interviews and household surveys should cover data points included but not limited to NITI Aayog's Output-Outcome Monitoring Framework for corresponding schemes.
+This is further detailed in Part A of Appendix IV (D) of the RFP.

 b.
-Sampling

-The sample design for a household survey must be stratified in such a way that the sample actually selected is spread over geographic sub-areas and population sub-groups properly.
+Sampling: The sample design for a household survey must be stratified in such a way that the sample actually selected is spread over geographic sub-areas and population sub-groups properly.
 The size of the sample must take account of competing needs so that costs and precision are optimally balanced.
 Given all India nature of the CSS scheme implementation, the sampling methodology will involve multi-stage, stratified and clustered features.
-In view of the sector level evaluation, the household surveys will have a general-purpose in scope, covering multiple topics of interest to the government.
+In view of the sector level evaluation, the household surveys will have a general-purpose in scope, covering multiple topics for evaluation of schemes.
 The sample plan must make use of clusters of households in order to keep costs to a manageable level but at the same time it must avoid being overly clustered.
 Keeping in view time frame and other factors, a non-probability judgmental and/or convenience sampling will be followed.
 The sample size can be based on a comparatively small proportion of the target population focused on several subjects.
-The survey managers may decide to base the sample size on being able to measure reliably, a characteristic held by certain percent of the population dependent upon budget considerations.
+The survey managers may decide to base the sample size on being able to measure, reliably, a characteristic held by certain percent of the population dependent upon budget considerations.